PULL UP BARS

 The best free standing pull up bar is the CAP Exercise Stand.
 This free standing pull up bar is easy to assemble and does not take up too much room.
 It is also incredibly versatile and can be used for many different types of exercises such as bench pressing.
 In fact, CAP makes a wide variety of products, so it is also easy to use this exercise stand as a base for building your dream home gym.

 Ceiling pull up bars are great because you can literally install them anywhere in your house.
 They are also especially useful for really tall folks because they can be installed higher up.
 Our favorite is the Ultimate Body Press Ceiling Mount Pull Up Bar.
-This pull up bar also has a fantastic return policy, so you are guaranteed to be satisfied with your results or get your money back.
+It also has a fantastic return policy, so you are guaranteed to be satisfied with your results or get your money back.

 Benefits to Using an At Home Pull Up Bar

-Why pay for an expensive gym membership when you can get the benefits of a pull up bar at home?
-Having a pull up bar nearby will also encourage you to use it more frequently so you can really improve your muscular and skeletal health.
-With so many different options available, there is sure to be one that fits your needs and space.
+If you’ve ever made a statement of intent to build up your physical health and/or strength, why pay for an expensive gym membership when you can get the benefits of a pull up bar at home?
+Having one nearby will also encourage you to use it for a workout more frequently so you can really improve your muscular and skeletal health, and keep you from feeling as brittle as glass.
+With so many different options available, we may be able to help you find one that fits your needs and space.

-Regular pull ups primarily use your “latissumus dorsi” muscles, more commonly known as “lats.”
+Regular pull ups primarily affiliate with your “latissumus dorsi” muscles, more commonly known as “lats.”
 These are located right behind your shoulders.

 Pull up variations can emphasize many different muscle groups including biceps, triceps, grip strength, pectorals, and more.
-Your pull up bar really can give you a full body workout with just a few simple moves!
+You can really get a full body workout with just a few simple moves!

-And if you are ready for a real challenge?
-Try a one arm pull up or chin up!
+- And if you are ready for something really challenging?
+Try a one arm pull up or chin up on a bar!

 How to Do a Modified Pull Up